#59 Etta

 What if you don't get rid of your possessions and we make a museum of your stuff?

-It seems that in the 1960s, Edda and Milt bought a 200-year-old farmhouse with no running water or indoor plumbing.
+Gregor explains to me the details.
+It seems that in the 1960s, Eda and Milt bought a 200-year-old farmhouse with no running water or indoor plumbing.

-Gregor's plan is to convert the barn into the Etta B.
+Gregor's plan is to convert the barn into the Etta B. Ehrlich Museum.

-Convincing one's mother to downsize by way of a feral farmhouse museum, that, by Gregor's own admission, is probably a breeding ground for the Hantavirus, has all the makings of a classic Kakamimi scheme.
+Convincing one's mother to downsize by way of a feral farmhouse museum that, by Gregor's own admission, is probably a breeding ground for the Hantavirus, has all the makings of a classic Kakamimi scheme.

 But this is just the beginning.

 In today's super competitive business environment, the edge goes to those who push harder, move faster, and level up every tool in their arsenal.
+T-Mobile knows all about that.

-They're now the best network, according to the experts at OOCLA Speed Test, and they're using that network to launch Supermobile, the first and only business plan to combine intelligent performance, built-in security, and seamless satellite coverage.
+They're now the best network, according to the experts at an OOCLA speed test, and they're using that network to launch Supermobile, the first and only business plan.

+to combine intelligent performance, built-in security, and seamless satellite coverage.
 With Supermobile, your performance, security, and coverage are supercharged.

 With a network that adapts in real time, your business stays operating at peak capacity even in times of high demand.